 To improve your connection, consider upgrading your router.
 You can:

-• Request an upgrade from your internet provider: Many providers offer to swap your wifi equipment, especially if you’re experiencing wifi connectivity issues.
+- Request an upgrade from your provider: Many providers will swap your wifi equipment, especially if you’re experiencing connectivity issues.

 Invest in a Whole Home Wifi Solution